Content marketers love to toss around buzzwords.

 Step 2.
 Evaluate the SERP

-Once you decide on a keyword you’ll need to evaluate the SERP.
+Once you decide on a keyword, you must evaluate the SERP.
 The first thing to look for is search intent.

 Some types of search intent include:

 The type of search intent will dictate whether you should proceed with the keyword or find a different one.
-SERPs that show navigational and transactional intent will likely require a product page to rank.
-It’s best to stay away from them and focus on informational and commercial investigation searches.
+SERPs with navigational and transactional intent will likely require a product page to rank.
+It’s best to avoid them and focus on informational and commercial investigation searches.

-Another consideration when analyzing the SERP is the types of websites that are able to rank.
+Another consideration when analyzing the SERP is the types of websites that can rank.

-For example, let’s say you’re a real estate brand that’s interested in targeting “best neighborhoods in nyc” which has a search volume of 1,600 and a difficulty of 10.
+For example, let’s say you’re a real estate brand interested in targeting “things to do in nyc,” with a search volume of 40,00 and a difficulty of 60.

 Step 3.
 Outline the Post

 Once you’ve chosen a keyword and verified that you can compete with the current SERP, you’ll want to outline the post.
-Outlining a post will help ensure you’re including all the key SEO elements.
+Outlining a post will help ensure you include all the key SEO elements.

-For more details on how to correctly structure a post outline, see my previous post on blog post templates.
+For more details on correctly structuring a post outline, see my previous post on blog post templates.
 It includes downloadable templates you can use to get started.

-There are a number of SEO elements you’ll want to include in your outline:
+There are several SEO elements you’ll want to include in your outline:

-• A list of your keyword and related keywords
+• A list of your keywords and related keywords

 • A blog post title that includes your keyword and will drive CTR